 Derek Palecek (Fall 2015 – )

-I’m currently an undergraduate at UWM majoring in Physics with an Astronomy emphasis.
+I’m currently an undergraduate at UWM majoring in Computer Science.
 My fascination for the stars has traveled with me throughout my life and is the reason I decided to work at the planetarium.
 Helping invigorate curious minds about the wonders of the cosmos is my dream.
 Being employed here is an amazing opportunity and I can’t wait to help spread my love of astronomy to others.
 If I’m not already busy learning more about astronomy, I enjoy playing video games and socializing with friends.